 6 ft4 in

-PROFESSIONAL CAREER: Has appeared in 68 NBA regular season games (seven starts) during his two-year career and has averaged 7.4 points, 2.8 rebounds, 1.8 assists and 21.6 minutes while shooting 45.9 percent from the floor, 37.8 percent from three-point range and 74.8 percent from the foul line…has missed 44 games due to injury, 11 as a DNP-CD and one game as a healthy scratch on the inactive list…has scored in double figures on 23 occasions, including three 20-point efforts…has grabbed double-figure rebounds once and has posted one double-double…has 12 multi-trey games…has 13 multi-steal and three multi-block games…has appeared in five NBA postseason games (no starts) and has averaged 4.2 points, 1.6 assists, 1.4 rebounds and 12.1 minutes while shooting 45.5 percent from the floor, 50 percent from three-point range and 72.7 percent from the foul line…has missed four postseason games due to injury and five as a DNP-CD…has started all 15 NBA Development League games in which he has appeared and averaged 18.5 points (.488 FG%, .808 FT%), 4.5 rebounds, 4.3 assists, 1.00 steals and 34.5 minutes.
+PROFESSIONAL CAREER: Has appeared in 141 NBA regular season games (seven starts) during his three-year career and has averaged 10.7 points, 3.4 rebounds, 2.5 assists and 25.8 minutes while shooting 44.2 percent from the floor, 37.4 percent from three-point range and 76.2 percent from the foul line…has missed 53 games due to injury, 11 as a DNP-CD and one game as a healthy scratch on the inactive list…has scored in double figures on 80 occasions, including 14 games with at least 20 points and one 30-point effort…his career high for consecutive games scoring in double figures is 14 (Dec.
+20, 2016-Jan.
+19, 2017)…has grabbed double-figure rebounds once and has posted one double-double…his career high for consecutive games with a three-point field goal made is eight (Dec.
+20, 2016-Jan.
+4, 2017)…has 41 multi-trey games…has 37 multi-steal and 13 multi-block games…ranks 17th on the HEAT’s all-time three-point field goal percentage list…owns the HEAT record for most 20-point games off the bench in a season (11 in 2016-17) and most points off the bench in a game (32 vs. Orlando, Dec.
+20, 2016)…ranks second all-time in HEAT history in 20-point games off the bench (14)…has appeared in five NBA postseason games (no starts) and has averaged 4.2 points, 1.6 assists, 1.4 rebounds and 12.1 minutes while shooting 45.5 percent from the floor, 50 percent from three-point range and 72.7 percent from the foul line…has missed four postseason games due to injury and five as a DNP-CD…has started all 15 NBA G League games in which he has appeared and averaged 18.5 points (.488 FG%, .808 FT%), 4.5 rebounds, 4.3 assists, 1.00 steals and 34.5 minutes.

 2015-16 SEASON: Appeared in 36 games (five starts) for the HEAT and averaged 8.7 points (.486 FG%, .797 FT%), 3.0 rebounds, 2.2 assists and 24.0 minutes…missed a total of 44 games due to injury and was a DNP-CD twice…missed 11 games with a strained left shoulder (three from Dec.
 11-14, five from Dec.
 18-26 and three from Jan.
 29-Feb.
 2)…sat out the final 33 games of the regular season after having rotator cuff surgery in his left shoulder on Feb.
 3…set single-season career highs in games played, starts, minutes, points, scoring average, field goals made and attempted, field goal percentage, three-point field goals made and attempted, free throws made and attempted, offensive, defensive and total rebounds, assists and blocks…topped the HEAT in scoring, minutes and assists twice each, in steals nine times and in blocks once…was Miami’s leading scorer off the bench 16 times and also led the HEAT reserves in assists 17 times, in steals 15 times, in rebounds 10 times, in blocks on nine occasions in in minutes five times…scored in double figures 14 times, including one 20-point performance…Season Highs: 20 points (at Charlotte, Dec.
 9), eight rebounds (twice), five assists (twice), two steals (four times), two blocks (twice) and 38:52 minutes (at Oklahoma City, Jan.
 17).